-A resume is a one or two page summary of your qualifications that relates to the position for which you are applying.
+A resume is a one (sometimes two) page summary of your qualifications that relates to the position for which you are applying.
 It serves as an advertisement and creates a prospective employer’s first impression of you.

 The resume should be concise, yet provide sufficient information to effectively present your qualifications and to interest the employer enough to invite you for an interview.
 A resume is a personal statement that should reflect your style, and will differ from any other person’s resume.